This article is based on guidance from the Information Commissioner's Office (ICO):

 Use our checklist to create your own UK GDPR-compliant form

-If none of our template consent forms above are relevant to your situation, you can use our checklist to help create your own form for genuine, valid consent.
+If none of our template consent forms above are relevant to your situation, you can use our checklist to help create your own form to seek genuine, valid consent.

-When you’re seeking consent from people, you must:
+When you’re seeking consent from anyone, you must:

 - Offer genuine choice and control

-- Be clear and concise, so people can understand exactly why you want to process their data
+- Be clear and concise, so they can understand exactly why you want to process their data

-- Allow people to positively opt in – you can’t use pre-ticked boxes, or any other method of consent by default
+- Allow them to positively opt in – you can’t use pre-ticked boxes, or any other method of consent by default

 - Seek a very clear and specific statement of consent